 The writing requirements for the course can be met in the following ways:

-A (Weekly Reading Responses): Complete five weekly reading
+A (Weekly Reading Responses): Complete four weekly reading

 responses (see schedule for due dates).
 Reading responses will be